SSBISCUITTEER/SSBISCUITTEER/README.md

 - its very ideal that you whisper me for when i am playing Horse County I am either offtab or making a horse skin. sometimes im spectating but yknow you can never be too safe (jst whisper)

-- dni freaks and weirdos ... youll know who you are if you interact. and >13 or 18<. yeah,
+- dni freaks and weirdos ... youll know who you are if you interact. and <13 or 18>. pretend i never used the wrong symbols

 - i have 9 pages of hidden people because i hate this game . im sorry if im covering someone. its not always a personal thing ++ i dont remember the reason for why i hid every single person... plz dont hire a hit on me
 - i get ANNOYED/anrgy EASILY!!!!!! its my special ability